TeneBrae93/OVA-to-AMI-Converter/README.md

-# .ova to AWS AMI Conversion Script
+# OVA to AWS AMI Conversion Script
 This Python script automates the process of converting an on-premises virtual machine image in .ova format into an Amazon Machine Image (AMI) on AWS.
 It handles all the necessary steps, including creating a temporary S3 bucket, setting up the required IAM role, uploading the OVA file, and monitoring the conversion process until completion.

 ## How It Works